 - Psychosis: This is one of the classical symptoms of bipolar disease.
 It is characterised by hallucination, constant depression and delusions.

 - Seasonal pattern: There is a pattern of manic, hypomanic and depressive episodes throughout the year.
 The pattern might change within a month or season.

 - Rapid cycling: The number of mood swings can exceed four or more times in a single year.

 - Peripartum onset: This is a condition where bipolar disorder symptoms are witnessed in a pregnant woman during pregnancy or within the four weeks following delivery.

 Symptoms in children: It is difficult to find symptoms of bipolar disorder in children and teens.
 Along with bipolar disorder, kids are most often diagnosed with other mental health problems as well.
 The problems can result from stress, trauma or chemical imbalance of the brain.
 Perhaps the biggest symptoms of bipolar disorder in children and teens are their frequent mood swings, chronic depression and feeling of despair.
 There might be a tendency of oversleeping as well.
 Reaching out to a doctor or professional help is very necessary for cases related to children and teens.
-If you wish to discuss about any specific problem, you can consult a psychiatrist and ask a free question.

 Nowadays, drug abuse is a universally condemned action such that selling certain drugs are illegal.
 Children are not allowed to take drugs until they reach a certain age such as 21 for most states in India.
 Lots of problems start occurring when you are addicted to a certain drug.
 It is also nearly impossible to stop since the nerve cells change the way they function due to drugs.